dragonfire535/xiao/README.md

 * `POSTER_TOKEN` is the token of the webhook used for Xiao's meme poster.
 Not required.
 * `POSTER_TIME` is the interval to wait between when posting memes using Xiao's meme poster.
 Not required and defaults to one hour.
 * `REPORT_CHANNEL_ID` is the ID of the Discord channel you want to send messages from `report` to.
 Not required, and if not provided the report command simply DMs the owner.
+* `JOIN_LEAVE_CHANNEL_ID` is the ID of the Discord channel to send a message to whenever a new server adds or removes the bot.
+Not required.

 ### Emoji IDs